- City Services

-Public Entertainment Premise PERMIT (Temporary & Alcohol Renewal)
+- Public Entertainment Premise (Temporary & Alcohol

-WHO NEEDS A permit?
+WHO NEEDS A LICENSE?

 Anyone providing public entertainment, which means any activity or equipment made available with or without fee to the general public for amusement including, but not limited to: bowling centers, dance halls, roadhouses, billiard and pool tables, amusement devices, theater, live or pre-recorded music, movies, and other places of amusement.
 This definition applies to any entertainment provided commercially for gain by membership, season ticket, invitation, or other system open or offered to the public generally.